christopherliu830/hyoga/README.md

 # Hyoga

-A work-in-progress game engine.
+A work-in-progress game engine in Zig.
 Uses SDL3 for rendering.
 Check my twitter at @christopherliu_ for updates.